 Most dental implant cases require coordination between an oral surgeon who places the implant and a restorative dentist who creates the crown or bridge.
 This traditional approach can lead to miscommunication, extended treatment times, and less predictable outcomes when the two providers don’t fully align on treatment goals.
 Dr. Walter’s advanced training in both surgical implant placement and prosthodontic restoration allows her to manage your entire implant treatment, ensuring the surgical phase perfectly positions implants for optimal aesthetics and function in the final restoration.

 This comprehensive training provides significant advantages for complex cases involving multiple teeth, full mouth implants, or challenging bite relationships.
 Dr. Walter plans dental implant placement with the final teeth in mind, positioning each implant at the ideal angle and depth to support beautiful, natural-looking results.
-Her prosthodontic background enables handling of sophisticated cases including implant supported bridges for several missing teeth and full-arch reconstructions requiring precise coordination between surgical and restorative phases.
+Her prosthodontic background enables handling of sophisticated cases, including implant-supported bridges for several missing teeth and full-arch reconstructions requiring precise coordination between surgical and restorative phases.

 Dental implants consist of titanium posts surgically placed in your jawbone to serve as artificial tooth roots.
 These biocompatible posts integrate with bone tissue through osseointegration, creating permanent foundations stronger than natural tooth roots.
-Once integrated, implants support various types of replacement teeth including single crowns, implant supported bridges, or implant supported dentures depending on how many teeth require replacement.
+Once integrated, implants support various types of replacement teeth, including single crowns, implant-supported bridges, or implant-supported dentures, depending on how many teeth require replacement.

 The dental implant process typically unfolds in stages, beginning with comprehensive evaluation and treatment planning.
 Advanced imaging allows assessment of bone density, bone quality, and anatomical structures to determine optimal implant positioning.
 If tooth extraction is needed, this often occurs before or during implant placement.
-After implants are placed and heal, which generally takes several months, final teeth are custom-fabricated and attached to the integrated implants.
+After implants are placed and heal, which generally takes several months, the final teeth are custom-fabricated and attached to the integrated implants.

 Types of Implant Solutions Available